arkency/posts/posts/2015-04-30-on-my-radar-rethinkdb-plus-react-dot-js-plus-rails.md

 For me recently it was [RethinkDB](http://www.rethinkdb.com/) .
 Its slogan says **The open-source database for the realtime web**.
-Interesting enough to get me courious. _RethinkDB pushes JSON to your apps in realtime_ also sounded good.
+Interesting enough to get me curious. _RethinkDB pushes JSON to your apps in realtime_ also sounded good.

 I was sick one week ago so I had a moment to give it a try.